ansibleguy/infra_wireguard/README.md

 * **Warning:** Not every setting/variable you provide will be checked for validity.
 Bad config might break the role!

-* **Note:** The star and mesh topologies depend heavily on the way the routing is implemented.
-In those setups I would not recommend using the auto-added routes!
-Therefore, configuring static routes becomes confusing/messy very quickly.
-I'll check to get dynamic routing up-and-running before continuing with those topologies!

 * **Warning:** Be aware that the WireGuard up-/down-scripts are executed as the **TUNNEL SERVICE** goes up; **NOT THE TUNNEL CONNECTION**.

   You might need to take this in consideration when planning/configuring your routes and metrics!

 * **Info:** Here are some common error-messages you might see when mis-configuring your tunnels: